 German Shepherds were originally bred to endure harsh climates.
 They have a double coat to protect them from weather conditions.
 German Shepherds shed continuously; and have a shedding period twice a year, when they shed excessively.
 Brushing your German Shepherd two to three times per week will assist them in maintaining a healthy coat and reducing the amount of fur found around the house.

-- Elbow Dysplasia- This is a condition common for large breed dogs.
+Elbow Dysplasia – This is a condition common to large breed dogs.
 This may be caused by different growth rates found in the three bones of the elbow. .